InigoValentin/V-Gears/readme.md

 ## What is V-Gears?

-Q-Gears is an RPG engine for games like Squaresoft's Final Fantasy 7, Final Fantasy IX or Xenogears.
+V-Gears is an RPG engine for games like Squaresoft's Final Fantasy 7, Final Fantasy IX or Xenogears.
 It is designed to be cross-platfrom and run on modern operating systems such as Win32 and Linux.

 See here for builds http://qgears.itscovarr.com here you will find nightly builds and Linux builds for every version.
 Since the Windows version only builds daily not every change will have a matching Windows build.